EPIC v. Education Department - Private Debt Collector Privacy Act Compliance

 Some of these debt collector companies have been accused of abusive or unsavory tactics.
 In 2011, the Education Department received 1,406 complaints about its collection contractors, a 41% increase from the previous year.
 Outsourcing the collection of student loans raises important questions about borrowers' privacy.
 Private debt collectors are entrusted with sensitive personal and financial data of student borrowers.
 Under the Privacy Act of 1974, the Department may release certain information about student borrowers to collection firms, but those firms must in turn abide by the Privacy Act safeguards.

 The Department publishes a detailed privacy manual, the "PCA Procedures Manual," and distributes it to contractors in order to instruct debt collectors about federal statutory requirements.
-The most recent public version of the manual was published in 2009 but no updated version is currently available to the public.
-The Department's website for collections contractors has not been updated since 2009.
+The most recent public version of the manual was published in 2013.

 Collection firms with Department of Education contracts are required to submit various compliance and disclosure reports on a regular basis.
 Each student loan collection firm must sign a "Certification of Privacy Act Training" form certifying that the employee has received proper annual privacy training.
 Collection firms are required to submit monthly "Quality Control Reports" to the Department which must include a section on privacy and any problems or corrective actions.
 Collection firms must also submit "Security Awareness and Privacy Act Training Reports" which must state the date of the firm's last privacy training.